Important questions and answers of

 d) Activity ratios: These ratios evaluate the use of the total resource of the business concern along with the use of the components of total assets.
 More precisely, they are intended to measure the effectiveness of the assets management.
 The efficiency with which the assets are used would be reflected in the speed and rapidity with which the assets are converted into sales.
 The greater the rate of turnover, the more efficient the management would be.
 Eg: Stock turnover ratio, fixed assets turnover ratio, etc.

-Qn No 7;
+No 7;

-Briefly explain the various classifications of costs?
+various classifications of costs?

 Ans;